Brokerage Licensing

 Opening a Brokerage

-To open a new brokerage in Nova Scotia, follow the steps outlined below:
+To open a brokerage in Nova Scotia, follow the steps below.

-• Have a broker licence or plan to hire a licensed broker to manage the brokerage; and
+• Hold a broker licence, or plan to hire a licensed broker to manage the brokerage

 • immoral, obscene or scandalous;

-• capable of leading someone to falsely believe that the business is connected to another (for example, affiliated);
+• capable of leading someone to falsely believe that the business is a non-profit group, connected to a public authority or connected to another (for example, affiliated);

 • identical to or easily confused with the name of another business; or